sivalabs/sivalabs-hugo/content/posts/2016/2016-07-30-update-springboot-learn-example-book.md

 The section **Working with Multiple Databases** explains how to configure multiple databases while using JPA in a SpringBoot application.

-As SpringBoot can&#8217;t auto-configure components such as **TransactionManager**s, **EntityManagerFactoryBean**s, **DataSourceInitializer**s for multiple databases automatically, this section will show how to turn-off auto-configuration mechanism for a specific **AutoConfiguration** class and provide the required configuration explicitly.
+As SpringBoot can't auto-configure components such as **TransactionManager**s, **EntityManagerFactoryBean**s, **DataSourceInitializer**s for multiple databases automatically, this section will show how to turn-off auto-configuration mechanism for a specific **AutoConfiguration** class and provide the required configuration explicitly.

 ## Added new chapter : Chapter 16: Deploying SpringBoot Applications.